Seth Magaziner: Early career

+General Treasurer of Rhode Island

-On October 22, 2013, Magaziner announced his candidacy for Rhode Island General Treasurer.
-He won the Democratic nomination in the September 9 primary election, defeating former Treasurer Frank Caprio.
+On October 22, 2013, Magaziner announced his candidacy for Rhode Island general treasurer.
+He won the Democratic nomination in the September 9 primary election, defeating former treasurer Frank Caprio.
 Magaziner was elected in the November 2014 general election, defeating Independent candidate Ernest A. Almonte.

 In his first months in office, Magaziner developed a plan to establish the Rhode Island Infrastructure Bank (RIIB) to finance green infrastructure projects.

 In June 2015, Magaziner launched a transparency initiative for the Employees' Retirement System of Rhode Island (ERSRI).
 In 2015, the treasurer's office announced it was pursuing two class-action lawsuits against fossil fuel industry companies BP and Plains All American for oil spills that allegedly harmed investors and the environment.

 In February 2016, Magaziner was selected as chair of the Financial Literacy Committee for the National Association of State Treasurers.